WSCKey Class Reference

 A reference to the instance of

-opaque type.
+SecKeyopaque type.

 Return Value

-if _SecKeyRef is nil
+Return nil if _SecKeyRef is nil or an error occured.

 Discussion